regmckie/CS4395-NLP_Portfolio/README.md

 Finally, there is also a narrative I wrote reflecting on n-grams and their usage.
 In the narrative I talked about how n-grams cane be used to build language models, listed a few applications that use n-grams, gave a description of how to calculate probabilities, etc.

 You can find a link to my programs [here.]
 You can also find a link to my PDF document [here.]

+### Assignment 6: Finding/Building a Corpus
+The objective of this assignment was to understand the importance of corpora in NLP tasks, how HTML is structures, and how web sites work.

+For this assignment, we were tasked to create a web crawler and perform web scraping using BeautifulSoup and other APIs.
+First, we had to build a web crawler function.
+We had to give a starting URL to the function and had to collect at least 15 *relevant* URLs.
+Here, "relevant" meant URLs that dealt specifically with the topic we chose (based on the starting URL).
+After getting those 15 URLs, we extracted the text from each page and each put them in their own file (15 files total).
+Later, we cleaned the text by deleting newlines and tabs, reformatting it, etc. Then, we put that newly cleaned text into 15 new files (so now, at least 30 files total).
+After cleaning the text and putting them into their own files, I extracted the top 40 terms from all 15 pages and outputted them to the screen.
+From those 40 terms, I hand-selected 10 terms I thought were the best terms.
+Using those 10 terms, I created a knowledge base, which was a Python dictionary where the (key: value) pairs were (terms: sentences from the 15 page that included that term).

+Finally, I created a document that described how I created the knowledge base.
+It includes screenshots of my code and some of the output for the files.

+You can find a link to my program [here.]
+You can also find a link to my PDF document [here.]